DhruvPatel5701/TcellsInBrain/README.md

 Note: Data to be used with scripts is to be in the following format: movie,time (s),track ID,x,y,z

 Scripts are to be ran in the following order.
-Data files regarding HeathLabData.xlsx were separated by day and cell type, and re-merged after reformatting.
+Data files regarding HeathLabData.xlsx were separated by day and cell type, and re-merged (cell type still kept separated) after reformatting.
+See bash files for example of procedure.

 Scripts/reformattime.py [original data file] [original time frequency] [new time frequency] - Changes time stamps to a common frequency